oroinc/documentation/crm/admin_guide/integrations/outlook/sync_flow.rst

 Synchronization is run in the same way for records of activities, tasks and calendar events:

  .. image:: /admin_guide/img/outlook/outlook_from_oro_diag.png
+    :alt: A diagram that explains how to sync records from orocrm to outlook

 All the records processed in OroCRM since the latest synchronization date and available to the user are checked: